DistAlgo/alda/README.md

 			2. Existential quantification: returns `True` if some of the memebership clauses `vk in sexpk` and condition `bexp` are `True`
 				- `some(v1 in sexp1, ..., vk in sexpk, has= bexp)`,
 			3. comparison expression with operator: `==`, `!=`, `<`, `<=`, `>`, `>=`,
-			4. global function call `alldiff`. `alldiff` is a builtin aggregation function of form
+			4. global constraint function call `alldiff`. `alldiff` is a builtin constraint function of the form
 				- `alldiff(sexp)`,
 				- `alldiff(exp, v1 in sexp1, ... vk in sexpk, bexp)`,